seize-the-dave/vitalityfitness.info/content/about-me-personal-trainer-sports-massage-therapist-in-cardiff.md

 I am very happily married and am lucky to have two daughters  who have inspired me to gain a qualification in teaching exercise to children as I find it even more rewarding working with children (which I did not think was possible!)

 Although life is very different since having children I still try to train as regularly as possible and keep in shape.
 Of course, this is a challenge sometimes, but I always do my best.
-That is all any one of us can do.

 I am also qualified to work with pre- and post-natal women.
 I loved being pregnant both times and I honestly think this was partly down to exercising regularly and staying healthy.
 After an emergency C section with my first daughter I was keen for a natural birth for my second baby.
 I learnt techniques and positions that help, up to and during, labour and it is a real passion for me to be able to pass on this information and allow women to believe in their bodies through safe positions and exercises.
 I believed in my own body and had a most wonderful & beautiful water birth with my second daughter.